CKAY-9/village/README.md

 ### Tasks

 As mentioned before, there are tasks in Village.
-These are no necessary to gameplay but do provide another win condition for the villagers; however, if there are tasks and all of them are completed without the win condition, the Villagers will receive compasses that point towards a Mob.

-The generic tasks provided to are math (represented by a smithing table), trivia (represented by a lectern), and crafting (represented and uses a crafting table).
+A lot of these tasks are based off of the tasks found in Among Us; however, there are ones unique to Village like a crafting, doing simple math, etc. All of these tasks can be placed and removed by server operators to give whatever experience you want.

 <div align="center">
     <img src="./assets/crafttask.png" width=auto height=250 />